AdobeDocs/advertising.en/help/dsp/campaign-management/campaigns/campaign-pause-activate.md

 >[!NOTE]
 >
->Pausing a campaign will pause all placements including PG placements.
-Be sure to reach out to affected publishers if incoming auctions need to be paused.
+>Pausing a campaign pauses all placements, including programmatic guaranteed (PG placements).
+Contact affected publishers if incoming auctions need to be paused.

 ## Activate a Campaign